mahiro/rubiks-cli/README.md

 ### Output Options

     -o/-O   Print the scrambled cube (default)
-    -u/-U   Print the procedure to scramble the cube -v/-V   Print the reverse procedure to solve the scrambled cube
+    -u/-U   Print the rotation steps used to scramble the cube -v/-V   Print the reverse steps to solve the scrambled cube

 ### Turn Options